-Receivables, loans and advances are amounts owed to Council at year end.
-They are recognised as the amount due, arising from an advance, completion of a sale or service delivery transaction.
 Settlement of receivables is required within 30 days from invoice date with additional transaction security not normally obtained.
-Debts are regularly assessed for collectability and allowance made, where appropriate, for impairment expense.
-All known bad debts were expensed at balance date with any future recovery of these written-off amounts, to be recognised as income.
-Impairment expense is the difference between the receivables carrying amount and the estimated recoverable amount, if any.
-Identified impairment expense is recognised as a finance cost.
 Council applies normal business credit protection procedures prior to providing goods or services, to minimise credit risk.
 Council does not impair rate receivables as it is empowered under the provisions of the Local Government Act 2009 to recover any outstanding rate debt from proceeds on disposal of the rateable property.